 The list of chlorinated COCs for LF008 groundwater includes alpha-chlordane, heptachlor, and heptachlor epoxide.
 The indicator COC is alpha-chlordane.
-The maximum concentration of alpha-chlordane epoxide in groundwater is 1.5 J ppb at EW720x08 and EW721x08.
+The maximum concentration of alpha-chlordane epoxide in groundwater is 0.048 J ppb at EW717x08.
 The federal and State of California drinking water standard for alpha-chlordane is 0.1 ppb.
-The interim remedial action for Site LF008 (GET) had limited effectiveness at removing the residual organochlorine pesticide contamination.
-Concentrations are stable and not migrating.
+The interim remedial action for Site LF008 (GET) had limited effectiveness at removing the residual organochlorine pesticide contamination from groundwater.
+Concentrations are stable, and contaminants are not migrating.